About the Council

 Our mission

-The Council is an independent nonprofit corporation guided by our mission: citizens promoting environmentally safe operation of the Alyeska terminal and associated tankers.
+The Council is a federally mandated, independent nonprofit corporation guided by our mission: citizens promoting environmentally safe operation of the Alyeska terminal and associated tankers.

 Our structure and responsibilities stem from two documents:

-1. In February 1990, a group of citizens signed a contract with Alyeska Pipeline Service Co., which operates the trans-Alaska pipeline and the Valdez terminal.
-This contract guarantees annual funding for the council and ensures absolute independence from Alyeska.
+- In February 1990, a group of citizens signed a contract with Alyeska Pipeline Service Co., which operates the trans-Alaska pipeline and the Valdez terminal.
+This contract guarantees annual funding for the Council and ensures absolute independence from Alyeska.
 The contract is in effect as long as oil flows through the trans-Alaska pipeline.